Solar power by country: New Zealand

 Solar power in New Zealand currently only generates 0.1 percent of New Zealand's electricity since more emphasis has been placed on hydroelectric, geothermal, and wind power in New Zealand's push for renewable energy.
 Solar power systems were installed in 42 schools in New Zealand in the Schoolgen program, a program developed by Genesis Energy to educate students in solar power.
 Each participating school has a 2 kW solar panel.
 Between February 2007 and 29 December 29, 2012, 395.714 MWh were produced.

 In 2010, New Zealand's largest thin film solar array was the 20 kW array installed at Hubbard Foods A 21.6 kW photovoltaic array was installed in Queenstown in 2009.
 In April 2012, New Zealand's largest solar power plant was the 68.4 kW array installed to meet 70% of the electricity needs of South Auckland Forging Engineering Ltd, which is expected to pay for itself in eight to nine years.

 South America

+Argentina

+Argentina reached a milestone of 1 GW of solar power in 2021.

 Brazil

 Brazil began to install solar energy on a massive scale starting in 2017, quickly becoming the Latin American country with the most solar energy installed.
 The total installed solar power in Brazil was estimated at 21 GW at October 2022, generating approximately 2.48% of the country's electricity demand.
 In 2023 Brazil will be among the 10 largest countries in the world in terms of installed solar power.
 In 2020, Brazil was the 14th country in the world in terms of installed solar power (7.8 GW).

+In 2022, Brazil entered, for the first time, the list of the ten countries with the highest accumulated installed power from photovoltaic solar source.
+The country ended 2022 with 24 gigawatts (GW) of solar operating power.
+With this result, Brazil took eighth place in the international ranking.